Here Are the Best Planetariums In SoCal

 Location: 1011 Railroad Ave, San Luis Obispo

 Why wrap up your trip when you can continue exploring the California coast on the Pacific Surfliner?
 The 350-mile passenger train service picks you up from San Luis Obispo and follows the majestic Southern California coastline.
 Although the train ride itself is an adventure on its own, it can also be a means for you to discover charming small towns in SoCal and other destinations in San Diego, Orange County, Los Angeles, Ventura, and Santa Barbara.
 Between each stop, make sure to take in all that the SoCal counties have to offer.
-Going on cool off-the-beaten-path hikes and driving to famed film locations are two examples of spontaneous activities you can enjoy.
+Going on fascinating off-the-beaten-path hikes and driving to famed film locations are two examples of spontaneous activities you can enjoy.